Emergency and Non-Emergency Medical Benefits*

 - there have not been any tests, investigation or treatment recommended, but not yet complete, nor any outstanding test results, and

 - there is no planned or pending treatment.

 All of the above conditions must be met for a medical condition to be considered stable.

 *Exceptions: the routine adjustment of Coumadin, warfarin, insulin to control diabetes (as long as the medication is not newly prescribed or stopped) and a change from a brand-name medication to a generic brand medication (provided that the dosage is not modified).

-- All travellers insured under the same policy must return together for a refund to be possible.
+- All travellers insured under the same certificate must return together for a refund to be possible.